webqit/quantum-js/README.md

 Consider some of these *pure computational* usecases!

+#### *Example 1:*

-**--> Example 1:** Below is a simple way to implement something like the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) API - where you have interdependent properties!
+Below is a simple way to implement something like the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) API - where you have interdependent properties!
 Reflex Functions just lets you express the logic and has it binding automatically:

 ```js
 class Url {